MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/2-envision-make-my-service-decisions-direct-routing.md

 > [!TIP]
 > SBCs can be designated as *active* and *backup*.
 That means when the SBC that’s
-> configured as active for this number pattern—or number pattern + specific
+> configured as active for this number pattern — or number pattern + specific
 > user—isn’t available, the calls will be routed to a backup SBC.

 |         |         |         |